abcdesktopio/docs/opsdocs/docs/install/4.4/applicationwithconsole.md

   - console
 ---

-# Applications management with console
+# Applications management with the admin web UI console

-To access console applications management page, please connect to
+To access the admin web UI console, please connect to

 ```
 http://<YOUR_ABCDESKTOP_URL>:<YOUR_PORT>/console